 Commission on the Status of Women

-One award of $1,000 to an undergraduate student and one award of $1000 to a graduate student will be made.
-To qualify for the award you must be a student at PSU in the fall of 2020.
+One award of $1,000 to an undergraduate student and one award of $1,000 to a graduate student will be made.
+To qualify for the award you must be a student at PSU in the fall of 2021.
 The award will go towards tuition or other student fees.
-Winners will be notified on May 1st, and recognized at the PSU President’s Diversity Awards event on May 21, 2020 at PSU.
+Winners will be notified by May 25, 2021.

 - Submissions must include the entrant’s contact information and PSU ID number